SGS100 Centennial Year

 - Kick off!
 On January 14, 2023, Dr. Bill Woodward, SPU emeritus history professor, spoke on Will the 2020s Roar Like the 1920s?

-- The SGS100 Family History Writing Contest is open now!
-The 100th Anniversary Theme is "Family Artifact," with winning essays announced at the capstone event and published in the fall SGS Journal.
-You do not need to be an SGS Member to submit!
-Stories with a focus on the Pacific Northwest and/or diverse cultures of the PNW will be given extra credit!
+- The SGS100 Family History Writing Contest The 100th Anniversary Theme was "Family Artifact," with winning essays published in the fall SGS Journal.

-- SGS100 Preservation Seminar with Denise Levenick, The Family Curator, will be our speaker for a special summer seminar June 17th and 18th, focusing on preserving your family history; from caring for physical artifacts to managing your digitial files.
-Free to members and a modest cost to non-members.
+- SGS100 Preservation Seminar with Denise Levenick, The Family Curator Denise focused on preserving our family history; from caring for physical artifacts to managing our digitial files.

 - 1923 Ice Cream Social in the Park!
 The social was held in Meridian Park behind the Good Shepherd Center.

 - Surprise Birthday party for the Good Shepherd Center tenants